-For many LED optic projects a spot size and beam angle can be specified with a single uniformity value.
-But in cases of beam angles above 30 degrees things can be tricky.
-Please see the images below for a visual explanation.
+For many LED optic projects, a spot size and beam angle can be specified with a single uniformity value.
+In cases of beam angles above 30 degrees, things get tricky.
+Please see the images below for an explanation.

 Illuminance is changed by formula E=(I/r*r)*cos(A), where E – illuminance, I – luminous intensity, r – distance to spot, A – angle of ray.

-usually distance r is constant.
-If dependence I from A is constant, we have illuminance falloff at high values of A, because cos (A) multiplier has smaller value.
+Distance r is usually constant.
+If the dependence of I from A is constant, we have illuminance falloff at high A values because cos (A) multiplier is smaller.